Jon Voight

-Jonathan Vincent Voight (/'vɔɪt/; born December 29, 1938) is an American actor.
+Jonathan Paul Voight (/vɔɪt/ VOYT; born December 29, 1938) is an American actor.
 Throughout his career, he has received numerous accolades, including an Academy Award, a British Academy Film Award, and four Golden Globe Awards as well as nominations for four Primetime Emmy Awards.
 In 2019, he was awarded the National Medal of Arts.
 Films in which Voight has appeared have grossed more than $5.2 billion worldwide.

 Associated with the angst and unruliness that typified the late 1960s counterculture, Voight won the Academy Award for Best Actor for his portrayal of a paraplegic Vietnam veteran in Coming Home (1978).
 His other Oscar nominations are for playing Joe Buck, a would-be gigolo, in Midnight Cowboy (1969); ruthless bank robber Oscar "Manny" Manheim in Runaway Train (1985); and sportscaster Howard Cosell in Ali (2001).
-His other notable films include Deliverance (1972), The Champ (1979), Heat (1995), Mission: Impossible (1996), The Rainmaker (1997), Enemy of the State (1998), Pearl Harbor, Zoolander (both 2001), Holes (2003), Glory Road (2006), Transformers (2007), and Pride and Glory (2008).
-He is also known for his role in the National Treasure film series.
+His other notable films include Deliverance (1972), The Champ (1979), Heat (1995), Mission: Impossible (1996), The Rainmaker (1997), Enemy of the State (1998), Pearl Harbor, Zoolander (both 2001), Holes (2003), National Treasure (2004), Glory Road (2006), Transformers, National Treasure: Book of Secrets (both 2007), and Pride and Glory (2008).

-Voight is also known for his television roles, including as Nazi officer Jürgen Stroop in Uprising (2001) and Pope John Paul II on the eponymous miniseries (2005).
+Voight is also known for his television roles, including as Nazi SS officer Jürgen Stroop in Uprising (2001) and Pope John Paul II on the eponymous miniseries (2005).
 His role as Mickey Donovan on the Showtime drama series Ray Donovan brought him newfound acclaim and attention among critics and audiences, as well as his fourth Golden Globe win in 2014.
 He also appeared on the thriller series 24 in its seventh season.

 Despite earlier having liberal views, Voight has gained attention in his later years for his outspoken conservative and religious beliefs.
 He is the father of actress Angelina Jolie and actor James Haven.

 Early life and education

-Jonathan Vincent Voight was born on December 29, 1938, in Yonkers, New York, to Barbara and Elmer Voight, a professional golfer.
-He has two brothers, Barry Voight, a former volcanologist at Pennsylvania State University, and James Wesley Voight, known as Chip Taylor, a singer-songwriter who wrote "Wild Thing" and "Angel of the Morning".
+Jonathan Paul Voight was born on December 29, 1938, in Yonkers, New York, to Barbara and Elmer Voight, a professional golfer.
+He has two brothers, Barry Voight, a former volcanologist at Pennsylvania State University, and James Wesley Voight, known as Chip Taylor (1940–2026), a singer-songwriter who wrote "Wild Thing" and "Angel of the Morning".
 Voight's paternal grandfather and his paternal grandmother's parents were Slovak immigrants, while his maternal grandfather and his maternal grandmother's parents were German immigrants.
 Political activist Joseph P. Kamp was his great-uncle through his mother.

 Voight was raised as a Catholic and attended the Catholic boys' Archbishop Stepinac High School in White Plains, New York, where he first took an interest in acting.
 Following his graduation in 1956, he enrolled at Catholic University of America in Washington, D.C., where he majored in art and graduated with a B.A. degree in 1960.
 After graduation, Voight moved to New York City, where he pursued an acting career.
 He graduated from the Neighborhood Playhouse School of the Theatre, where he studied under Sanford Meisner.